HaihangWu/HaihangWu.github.io/_pages/about.md

   - /about.html
 ---

+My research focuses on deep learning and robotics.
 I hold a Ph.D. from the University of Melbourne, where I was jointly supervised by Professors [Saman Halgamuge](https://findanexpert.unimelb.edu.au/profile/2854-saman-halgamuge) and Prof [Denny Oetomo](https://findanexpert.unimelb.edu.au/profile/188333-denny-oetomo).
-My research focuses on deep learning and robotics.
-I also hold master’s degrees from Tsinghua University and the University of Bristol, and a bachelor’s degree in Automotive Engineering from Beihang University.
+I also hold master’s degrees from Tsinghua University and the University of Bristol, as well as a bachelor’s degree in Automotive Engineering from Beihang University.
 - - -